 Alexis de Tocqueville on Bas-Canada (Lower* Canada)

 We are still in Lower Canada or Bas-Canada. * “Lower” means down the St. Lawrence river, closer to the Atlantic Ocean.
 Our images are by Cornelius Krieghoff (19 June 1815 – 8 April 1872) who arrived in New York in 1836, immediately after completing his studies.
-Although Krieghoff had a brother in Toronto, Canada, he settled in the province of Quebec.
+Although Krieghoff had a brother in Toronto, Canada, but he settled in the province of Quebec.

 However, we are also reading excerpts from French political thinker and historian Alexis de Tocqueville (29 July 1805 – 16 April 1859), whose two-volume Democracy in America, published in 1835 and 1840, depicts America as it was and, to a large extent, as it has remained: materialistic and much too individualistic.